IBM/solsa/README.md

 ```
 node sample/client/client.js
 ```
-In general, SolSA makes api definitions and service invocations look like function declarations and function calls of the host language.
-SolSA automatically translate the function calls in the client into REST API calls and automatically generates a REST API server to implement a service, automatically mapping the incoming requests to the API implementations.
+_For now, the client simply logs the requests being made without connecting to the actual service.
+The request implementation will be added shortly._

 A server implementing the translator service is obtained as follows:
 ```